shenshutao/image_segmentation/README.md

 ## Briefing
 This is a image semantic segmentation demo using Keras.
-To simplify the code, I choose the horse dataset, as the class is quite balance.
+To simplify the code, I choose the horse dataset, as the two classes are quite balanced (background and horse).

 ## Hourse Dataset
 Horse dataset is downloaded from http://www.msri.org/people/members/eranb/